JonJWong/In-the-Browser/README.md

 #
 ### Technologies used
-- Javascript
+- Javascript handles the logic of the game.
-- Vanilla JS
+- Vanilla JS to handle HTML element interaction, as well as button handling.
-- Keymaster.js
+- Keymaster.js to handle key inputs.
-- Howler.js
+- Canvas API to draw dynamic objects such as arrows, targets, lifebar.
+- SSC files from Stepmania 5 hold the steps for the song, which are then parsed out via JS.
+- Webpack and Babel.JS to transpile the scripts

 #
 ### Future Plans